pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     .. attribute:: permissions

       Contains the permissions to access the document.
 This is an integer containing bool values in respective bit positions.
 For example, if ``doc.permissions & fitz.PDF_PERM_MODIFY > 0``, you may change the document.
 See :ref:`PermissionCodes` for details.

+      .. versionchanged:: 1.16.0:: This is now an integer comprised of bit indicators.
+Was a dictionary previously.

       :type: int